 Most trainers recommend to lock the knees out, which makes sense, let the weight rest on the skeletal system and not the muscles.
-I find this doesn’t always work for me personally and I can find more comfortable positions with my knees slightly bend.
+I find this doesn’t always work for me personally and I can find more comfortable positions with my knees slightly bent.

 THE RACKING CONCEPT

-In the end it’s about understanding the main concepts of racking, do what you can to get the maximum benefit from these concepts and you’re doing good.
+In the end, it’s about understanding the main concepts of racking, do what you can to get the maximum benefit from these concepts and you’re doing good.

 - Let the skeletal system take as much of the weight as possible.

 Unlock the video Marcus Filly created for the Cavemantraining audience below.

 What if you still can’t find your racking position?

 This is possible, and in this case, you’re just going to have to do the best you can do, perhaps keep trying, or get really good at your overhead lockout and rest overhead, when you have a good lockout overhead you’ve got essentially the same concept of the kettlebells resting on the skeletal system rather than your muscular system.
 However, because the kettlebells are higher off the ground with no support from the chest, there will be a lot more motion to fight against.